-This section contains a number of pieces of evidence on how the Chinese dealt with information and its use for strategic purposes in War and Diplomacy.
+This section mentions a number of pieces of evidence on how the Chinese dealt with information and its use for strategic purposes in War and Diplomacy.
 Evidently our perspective is rather anachronistic, since we observe these ancient stories and texts from a contemporary perspective.

-We have seen that the Chinese used a primitive type of code and of information hiding; this goes against the observation of Kahn [22] who claimed in his first edition that the Chinese didn't need cryptographic tools since the degree of literacy in the ancient time and the complexity of the Chinese alphabet by itself sufficed for hiding information in practice 9.
+We have seen that the Chinese used a primitive type of code and of information hiding; this goes against the observation of Kahn [15] who claimed in his first edition that the Chinese didn't need cryptographic tools.